istio/istio.io/content/en/docs/setup/getting-started/index.md

 resources because they may have been deleted hierarchically.

 {{< text bash >}}
-$ istioctl manifest generate --set profile=demo | kubectl delete -f -
+$ istioctl manifest generate --set profile=demo | kubectl delete --ignore-not-found=true -f -
 {{< /text >}}

 The `istio-system` namespace is not removed by default.